knowm/kt-ram-client/documentation/Introduction.md

 ## Introduction

 The kT-RAM Raspberry Pi Server ("kTPiSever" or "kTPI" for brevity) is a server for memristor algorithm research and development.
 It was designed to be extensible and to support a rapid iterative design-test cycles.
 Through a "unit crossbar" approach, the kT-RAM Server is able to provide access to thousands of memristors, sufficient for the exploration and demonstration of small scale machine learning algorithms.
-The kTPiServer is not intended for application development, but rather as (1) a step toward fully integrated memristor-CMOS synaptic processors and (2) as a learning resource for professors and students in a post-COVID-19 society, where access to labs may be difficult.
-As a server, programs can be written and executed from any location with Internet access.
-In addition, the server can be administered remotely, allowing both student and teachers to design and test memristor algorithms from the comfort and safety of their own homes.
-Multipl kTPiServers are in use to support the knowm.ai memristor array web-service.
+The kTPiServer is not intended for application development, but rather as a step toward fully integrated memristor-CMOS synaptic processors and as a prototyping and learning resource for professors and students in a post-COVID-19 society, where access to labs may be difficult.
+As a server, memristor algorithms can be written and executed from any location with Internet access.
+The server can be administered remotely as well, allowing both student and teachers to design and test memristor algorithms from the comfort and safety of their own homes.

+Multiple kTPiServers are now use to support the knowm.ai memristor array web-service, which provides access to memristor arrays of various sizes and memristors types.

 ## System Architecture Overview